tamatebox/satipatthana-framework/samadhi/components/README.md

 # Components Documentation

-This directory contains the modular components that make up the Samadhi Model.
+This directory contains the modular components that make up the Samadhi Framework.
 The architecture is designed to be highly extensible, allowing you to plug in custom implementations for different stages of the processing pipeline.

 ## Directory Structure

-### Core Components (v3.x)
+### Core Components

 * **`adapters/`**: Input adapters that convert raw data (images, text, tabular) into the initial latent space `z`.
 * **`decoders/`**: Output decoders that reconstruct data or generate predictions from the purified latent state `s_final`.
 * **`vitakka/`**: "Applied Thought" or Search modules.
 Responsible for finding the initial "resonance" or concept `s0` from the adapted input.
 * **`vicara/`**: "Sustained Thought" or Refinement modules.
 Responsible for single-step state updates `s_t → s_{t+1}`.
 * **`refiners/`**: Internal transformation networks used by Vicara to calculate state updates (e.g., an MLP or RNN block).

-### New Components (v4.0)

 * **`augmenters/`**: Input augmentation modules that apply environmental noise to raw data for robust training.
 Returns `(x_augmented, severity)`.
 * **`sati/`**: "Mindfulness" or Gating modules.
 Monitors the state trajectory (SantanaLog) and determines when to stop the Vicara loop.
 * **`vipassana/`**: "Insight" or Meta-cognition modules.
 Analyzes the thinking process to produce context vectors and trust scores.
 * **`objectives/`**: Training objective components defining loss functions.
-Moved from `samadhi/train/objectives/` for better organization.

 ---